 Pastel-painted shops and colorful flowerboxes line the canals that course their way through “the Venice of Provence.”
 The sun-splashed French village of L’Isle Sur la Sorgue is best known for its antiques, and hosts two annual antique fairs (at Easter and in August).
 If you’re not up for the crowds, visit other times of year and browse the hundreds of antique stores and art galleries scattered around town.

-Where to Stay: After a recent renovation, the centuries-old Grand Hotel Henri has reopened to guests with its trademark elegant rooms and warm staff.
+Where to Stay: The centuries-old Grand Hotel Henri welcomes guests with its trademark elegant rooms and warm staff.

 Noyers-sur-Serein, Burgundy